Health Information

 - The main length of recovery from sedative or anesthesia status usually take 30 to 60 minutes, and after the symptoms such as dizziness and vomiting are gone, you can start to eat light meals and low–residue foods.

-- You may experience drowsiness and weakness because of the sedative you received during the procedure.
-Watch out for your safety while changing your posture.
+- You may experience drowsiness and weakness because of the sedative or anesthesia you received during the procedure.
+Watch out for your safety while changing your posture, do not drive or operate any machinery right after the procedure.

 - You may have a bloated, gaseous feeling in your abdomen after a colonoscopy from air pumped into your colon.
 Passing gas will help relieve the bloating.